-Pfizer introduced the prescription drug Zoloft to the market in 1991.
+Pfizer introduced the prescription drug Zoloft (sertraline chloride) to the market in 1991.
 Thanks in part to its popular animated bouncing ball ads, Zoloft became one of the most widely prescribed antidepressants in the United States.
-In recent years, however, the prescription drug has been linked to dangerous birth defects.
+In recent years, however, the prescription drug has been linked to and increased risk of autism and dangerous birth defects.

 A few of these birth defects can be fatal, and children who survive are forced to spend much of their lives in and out of doctors’ offices to monitor their health.
 Some of these children suffer with these defects into adulthood.
 If you or a loved one took Zoloft during pregnancy and had a child born with a birth defect, you may be able to file a lawsuit against Pfizer.